volodya-lombrozo/jtcop/docs/articles/jtcop-usage-article.md

 tests.
 It also speeds up PR reviews significantly by preventing recurring comments about issues like improper test placement or naming.
-Although, we don't think our rules are the only good way to set up tests, so feel free to send your ideas and suggestions by submitting tickets and PRs.
+Although, we don't think our rules are the only good way to set up tests, so feel free to share your ideas and suggestions by submitting tickets and PRs.
 In the following, I'll explain how jtcop fits into the landscape of static analysis tools, which checks it utilizes, and how it can assist you in your